Joe Biden socks and Kamala Harris scrunchies: Washington’s gift shops prepare for a new administration

 Sales are typically steady regardless of who’s in the White House, thanks to a dependable stream of political supporters and tourists who want keepsakes from the nation’s capital.
 But this year is different.

-Sales at White House Gifts have fallen 80 percent since the pandemic took hold in March, and tourism — especially lucrative international travel — ground to a halt.
+At White House Gifts, revenue has fallen 80 percent since the coronavirus pandemic took hold in March, and tourism — especially lucrative international travel — ground to a halt.
 Most of the people who wander in are regional, traveling from Maryland or Virginia.
 The store, which once had 32 workers, now employs seven.

-Still, souvenir sellers around the city say they are hopeful the Biden-Harris win will create enthusiasm for their products.
-Harris — the country’s first female, Black and Asian vice president — holds a special appeal to girls and women that they’re hoping to capitalize on.
-White House Gifts is already selling girls’ T-shirts that say “Kamala is my VP” and “That little girl was me,” a reference to Harris’ viral exchange with Biden during a Democratic presidential debate last year.
+Still, souvenir sellers across the city say they are hopeful that the Biden-Harris win will create enthusiasm for their products.
+Harris — the country’s first elected female, Black and Asian vice president — holds a special appeal to girls and women that they’re hoping to capitalize on.
+White House Gifts is already selling girls’ T-shirts that say “Kamala is my VP” and “That little girl was me,” a reference to Harris’s viral exchange with Biden during a Democratic presidential debate last year.
 Other shop owners say they’re hoping to replicate the kind of success they’ve had with products commemorating former first lady Michelle Obama and late Supreme Court Justice Ruth Bader Ginsburg.

 After a costly mistake in 2016 — in which owner Jim Warlick bought $100,000 worth of Hillary Clinton T-shirts, mugs and wine glasses before the election — executives this time waited until Sunday, one day after Biden was named the winner of the presidential race, to place their orders.
 Jones says she’s still parsing speeches and appearances by Biden and Harris to pick up on quotes and ideas for new merchandise.